 One obvious thing that stands out about the platform is that they go to further lengths to describe their projects.
 Many have comprehensive write-ups, photos and valuation reports.
 For bigger investments which rely on development, this is often accompanies by a pre-recorded webinar which gives CrowdProperty further chance to sell their projects.
 This level of detail is not seen on many other platforms.
 There is also good detail to the pipeline, and an average number of projects per month is around 10-15.

 There is a large disparity between minimum investments.
 The Self-Select product carries a minimum investment of £500 which is relatively large.
-The Auto-Invest also requires the same, but the pledge size can be split into 10 which gives a minimum pledge size of £50.
+The Auto-Invest also requires the same, but this can be split into 10 which gives a minimum pledge size of £50.
 This lower size makes the platform attractive for both big and small investors.

 There is no large variation in interest rates however.
-This is not a platform which seeks to offer the very high rates seen on other platforms, even for development loans and a more typical rate will be between 7%-8%.
+This is not a platform which seeks to offer the very high rates seen on other platforms.
+Even for development loans a more typical rate will be between 7%-8%.

 How are funds protected?

 As with virtually all P2P platforms, investments are not covered by the Financial Services Compensation Scheme.
-CrowdProperty offer a notional ‘Shield’ but this is not a provision fund which covers loss: in fact it merely refers to that they offer a rigorous due diligence process, take first charge securities and have a large amount of expertise in the sector.
+CrowdProperty offer a notional ‘Shield’ but this is not a provision fund which covers loss.
+It merely refers to that they offer a rigorous due diligence process, take first charge securities and have a large amount of expertise in the sector.

 So far this has worked out perfectly.
 From their 100+ projects, only 3 were late and these were fully repaid.
 There have been no cases of default yet, and the anticipated default rate is just 1%.

 There are several things to like about CrowdProperty:

 Good track record: We like that there has been a solid focus on safer loans, and a demonstrable track record so far and believe that other platforms headline rates of over 10% have led to this being under the radar.